SteveAtSentosa/sigfig-candidates/README.md

 # Gabe Klein

+hi@gabeklein.dev

 Gabe is an extraordinarily passionate React architect and developer.
-He has spent the last 4 months working on a React MVC/Styling frameworks, and he is just oozing with enthusiam when he talks about it.
+He has spent the last 4 months working on a React MVC/Styling frameworks, and he is just oozing with enthusiasm when he talks about it.

 Gabe is looking for an architectural role, where he can help develop new project infrastructure, and bring innovative approaches and tools to the task.

 `Summary`
 * Senior front end developer: Front end dev: 11 years, React: 7 years
+* Self taught
 * Application domains: cable, aviation, React Frameworks
 * Very energetic
 * Location: Denver